KenHV/kenharris.xyz/content/posts/linux-tweaks.md

 and set a theme.
 Now open `qt5ct` and set Style to _kvantum_ and configure your fonts and icon themes.

-I use the Qogir theme, which is a fork of the now unmaintained Arc theme.

-Packages: `qogir-gtk-theme-git kvantum-theme-qogir-git qogir-icon-theme`

 ## Undervolting Intel CPUs

 **NOTE: This only applies for 4th to 10th gen Intel CPUs.
 For AMD and older